Showing posts with label John Gielgud. Show all posts

 Sphinx has beautiful scenery to recommend it, lots of lovingly rendered shots of Egyptian artifacts to drool over, and even a pretty decent mystery at its core.
 But these serve as mere backdrops for the film’s primary amusement: Sphinx’s consistent inability to make good on even its most modest ambitions.

 For example, Sphinx can’t make up its mind if it wants to be a rollicking adventure along the lines of, say, Raiders of the Lost Ark (which opened five months later in 1981, effectively obliterating Sphinx from people’s memories), or a smart mystery thriller like Hitchcock’s Notorious.
-Thus, in settling unstably somewhere in between, Sphinx at times feels jarringly schizophrenic.
+Thus, in settling unstably somewhere in between, Sphinx, at times, feels jarringly schizophrenic.
 From a narrative standpoint, this means physical comedy and broadly-played character schtick shatter interludes of funereal soberness without preparation or warning, making plot points that already stretch credibility, seem farcical.

 John Rhys-Davies as Stephanos Markoulis